crickets-and-comb/stormwater_monitoring_datasheet_extraction/docs/index.rst

 Stormwater Monitoring Datasheet Extraction
 ==========================================

 Includes typical CLI and library setup.
-Just the template with example structure for now.
+For now, just the template with example structure.

 See also the GitHub repository: https://github.com/crickets-and-comb/stormwater_monitoring_datasheet_extraction